There’s usually only one thing better than revenue in your digital business — recurring revenue.

 The cons of productized services?
 Depending on the services you offer, you may find that it becomes difficult to price your product, especially if there may be variables depending on the customer.
-WP Site Care commented on that in this Casjam article; if a client has come through checkout and paid a set price for your productized service, it’s difficult to go back to them and say “actually, we need another $300 for that because of (X variable).”
+If a client has come through checkout and paid a set price for your productized service, it’s difficult to go back to them and say, “Actually, we need another $300 for that because of (X variable).”

 Depending on your preferences, some people might view the closer contact with customers as a con.
 There are many who set up a digital business because they want to attain some level of personal freedom, but a productized service requires regular customer contact.

 Another point to consider is that as you scale, you will need to hire team members to take over the parts you would have done for customers yourself.
 Managing a team and finding the right people for the job presents a whole new set of challenges from what you’ve been used to as a small or solo operation.

 A recurring revenue model can be a huge help for digital businesses, particularly from the point of view of scaling up and having a regular, predictable income.

 While the thought of recurring revenue can be very attractive for digital businesses who have irregular income, it’s worth weighing up the pros and cons before rushing into a business model.
 For one thing, any kind of subscription can be a harder sell, especially because “subscription fatigue” is now quite common.

 SaaS can be expensive and all-consuming, while productized services can face challenges with how to package and price.
 Both types can strike difficulties with scaling if growth comes on quickly.

 What do you choose?
 Is a recurring revenue model right for your digital business?